Pregnancy test: Ultrasound

 Obstetric ultrasonography may also be used to detect and diagnose pregnancy.
-It is very common to have a positive at home urine pregnancy test before an ultrasound.
+It is very common to have a positive at-home urine pregnancy test before an ultrasound.
 Both abdominal and vaginal ultrasound may be used, but vaginal ultrasound allows for earlier visualization of the pregnancy.
 With obstetric ultrasonography the gestational sac (intrauterine fluid collection) can be visualized at 4.5 to 5 weeks gestation, the yolk sac at 5 to 6 weeks gestation, and fetal pole at 5.5 to 6 weeks gestation.
-Ultrasound is used to diagnose multiple gestation.
+Ultrasound is used to diagnose multiple gestation, which cannot be diagnosed based on the presence of hCG in urine or blood.
+Determination of the gestational age of the embryo/fetus is an additional benefit of ultrasound compared to hCG tests.

 Accuracy

 A systematic review published in 1998 showed that home pregnancy test kits, when used by experienced technicians, are almost as accurate as professional laboratory testing (97.4%).
 When used by consumers, however, the accuracy fell to 75%: the review authors noted that many users misunderstood or failed to follow the instructions included in the kits.

 False positive

 False positive pregnancy test results are rare and may occur for several reasons, including: